History of Poland: Social and economic trends of the interwar period

 Conditions in the predominant agricultural sector kept deteriorating between 1929 and 1939, which resulted in rural unrest and a progressive radicalization of the Polish peasant movement that became increasingly inclined toward militant anti-state activities.
 It was firmly repressed by the authorities.
-According to Norman Davies, the failures of the Sanation regime (combined with the objective economic realities) caused a radicalization of the Polish masses by the end of the 1930s, but he warns against drawing parallels with the incomparably more repressive regimes of Nazi Germany or the Stalinist Soviet Union.
+According to Norman Davies, the failures of the Sanation government (combined with the objective economic realities) caused a radicalization of the Polish masses by the end of the 1930s, but he warns against drawing parallels with the incomparably more oppressive Nazi Germany or the Stalinist Soviet Union.

 Final Sanation years (1935–1939)

 After Piłsudski's death in 1935, Poland was governed until (and initially during) the German invasion of 1939 by old allies and subordinates known as "Piłsudski's colonels".
 They had neither the vision nor the resources to cope with the perilous situation facing Poland in the late 1930s.
 The colonels had gradually assumed greater powers during Piłsudski's life by manipulating the ailing marshal behind the scenes.
 Eventually they achieved an overt politicization of the army that did nothing to help prepare the country for war.

-Foreign policy was the responsibility of Józef Beck, under whom Polish diplomacy attempted balanced approaches toward Germany and the Soviet Union, unfortunately without success, on the basis of a flawed understanding of the European geopolitics of his day.
+Foreign policy was the responsibility of Józef Beck, under whom Polish diplomacy attempted balanced approaches toward Germany and the Soviet Union, without success, on the basis of a flawed understanding of the European geopolitics of his day.
 Beck had numerous foreign policy schemes and harbored illusions of Poland's status as a great power.
 He alienated most of Poland's neighbors, but is not blamed by historians for the ultimate failure of relations with Germany.
 The principal events of his tenure were concentrated in its last two years.
 In the case of the 1938 Polish ultimatum to Lithuania, the Polish action nearly resulted in a German takeover of southwest Lithuania, the Klaipėda Region (Memel Territory), which had a largely German population.
 Also in 1938, the Polish government opportunistically undertook a hostile action against the Czechoslovak state as weakened by the Munich Agreement and annexed a small piece of territory on its borders.
 In this case, Beck's understanding of the consequences of the Polish military move turned out to be completely mistaken, because in the end the German occupation of Czechoslovakia markedly weakened Poland's own position.
 Furthermore, Beck erroneously believed that Nazi-Soviet ideological contradictions would preclude their cooperation.

 At home, increasingly alienated and suppressed minorities threatened unrest and violence.
 Extreme nationalist circles such as the National Radical Camp grew more outspoken.
 One of the groups, the Camp of National Unity, combined many nationalists with Sanation supporters and was connected to the new strongman, Marshal Edward Rydz-Śmigły, whose faction of the Sanation ruling movement was increasingly nationalistic.